BMCV/galaxy-image-analysis/CONTRIBUTING.md

 ### numpy

-Instead of using functions from the global namespace of the `numpy` package to process the `section` or `image.data`, it is preferred to use the methods of the `section` and `image.data` objects directly.
+Instead of using functions from the global namespace of the `numpy` package to process the `section` or `image.data`, it is preferred to use the methods of the `section` and `image.data` objects directly (e.g., prefer `image.data.mean()` over `numpy.mean(image.data)`).
 This is because, for some file types (e.g., OME-Zarr), those objects will be Dask arrays, and although these should fit in transparently into the NumPy framework, using implementation-specific methods promises greater efficiency of the computational performance, especially for large datasets.

 ## Testing